 - You may be required to produce financials if you claim you cannot afford it.

 “My landlord indemnified me”

-- Landlord and tenant will most likely be jointly and severably liable for access claims by people with disabilities; the procedure to apportion is costly.
+- Landlord and tenant will most likely be jointly and severably liable for access claims by people with disabilities.
+And the procedure to apportion is costly.

 “I was already sued and fixed all the items mentioned in the complaint.”

-- Because a plaintiff can only seek changes relevant to their specific disability, most lawsuits and settlement agreements do not identify all issues which can lead to claims.
+- A plaintiff can only seek changes relevant to their specific disability.
+So most lawsuits and settlement agreements do not identify all issues which can lead to claims.

-- A qualified plaintiff with disabilities will normally have standing to compel the removal of all conditions which could limit accessibility if they return; most plaintiffs only issue a complaint or two they observed which prompted them to file.
+- A qualified plaintiff with disabilities will normally have standing to compel the removal of all conditions which could limit accessibility if they return.
+Still, most plaintiffs only issue a complaint or two they observed which prompted them to file.

 SIGN QUOTE FORM